juju/terraform-provider-juju/docs/resources/user.md

 page_title: "juju_user Resource - terraform-provider-juju"
 subcategory: ""
 description: |-
-  A resource that represent a Juju User.
+  A resource that represents a Juju User.
 ---

 # juju_user (Resource)

-A resource that represent a Juju User.
+A resource that represents a Juju User.